jyjh/tp/docs/DeveloperGuide.md

    1. Test case: `edit 2 n/Betsy Crower t/`<br>
       Expected: Second player's name is updated and all tags are cleared.

+   1. Test case: `edit i/PlayerName r/BOT` (assuming PlayerName exists)<br>
+      Expected: The player with IGN "PlayerName" has their role updated to BOT.

 1. Listing all players